 New products, industry competition, and rising consumer expectations are creating a demand for more uniform, consistent dry mixtures.
 Understanding your ingredients is key to producing a uniform mixture.
 The ingredients’ characteristics and interaction with each other will determine both what mixer you choose and how you control the mixing process.

-A ’s ribbon-like mixing blades continuously carry most types of ingredients from one end of the mixer to the other, effectively dispersing the ingredients throughout the mixture.
+A ribbon blender’s ribbon-like mixing blades continuously carry most types of ingredients from one end of the mixer to the other, effectively dispersing the ingredients throughout the mixture.
 A multiple-motion mixer has agitators that counter- rotate, providing more aggressive mixing suitable, for in- stance, for dispersing fat into a cake mix.
 The action not only incorporates the fat particles, but reduces the particles so they flow better and mix more easily with the other ingredients.
 A tumble blender rotates end over end to gently tumble ingredients, suitable for mixing abrasive or friable ingredients.

 No matter what mixer you choose, obtaining a uniform mixture means properly controlling your mixing process.
 Several control factors come into play, and most of them depend on your ingredients: ingredient selection, ingredient addition order, mixing time, temperature, and dust control.